Serg-Norseman/GKCommunicator/README.md

 # GKLocations

-This project is a distributed, decentralized, serverless, peer-to-peer knowledge base of the history of locations (cities, villages and other settlements).
-Will be implemented as a plugin for GKCommunicator.
+This project is a plugin of knowledge base of the history of locations (cities, villages and other settlements) for GKCommunicator.

 ## Roadmap

+- [x] Database model of the history of locations
 - [x] SQLite storage of location, names and relations with history
 - [x] GEDCOM format of dates of locations history
 - [x] Pool of local data modification transaction

-- [ ] Target data model
+- [x] Integration with GKCommunicator (as plugin)

 - [ ] Simple data editing user interface
-- [ ] Integration with GKCommunicator (as plugin)